joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 The code for this is stored on GitHub: [joelverhagen/NCsvPerf](https://github.com/joelverhagen/NCsvPerf)

-The BenchmarkDotNet and Excel workbook (for the charts and tables above) are here: [BenchmarkDotNet.Artifacts.zip]({% attachment BenchmarkDotNet.Artifacts.zip %})
+The BenchmarkDotNet and Excel workbook (for the charts and tables above) are here: [BenchmarkDotNet.Artifacts-5.0.zip]({% attachment BenchmarkDotNet.Artifacts-5.0.zip %})

+The previous .NET Core 3.1 results are available here: [BenchmarkDotNet.Artifacts.zip]({% attachment BenchmarkDotNet.Artifacts.zip %})

-The test was run on my home desktop PC which is Windows 10, .NET Core 3.1.9, and an AMD Ryzen 9 3950X CPU.
+The test was run on my home desktop PC which is Windows 10, .NET 5.0.1, and an AMD Ryzen 9 3950X CPU.